AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 +++How to disable Help in email templates?

-At present, in Captivate Prime, it is not possible to disable **Help** in email templates.
+At present, in Learning Manager, it is not possible to disable **Help** in email templates.

 +++

 +++How to modify email templates?

-1. As an Administrator, log in to your Captivate Prime account.
+1. As an Administrator, log in to your Learning Manager account.
 1. On the left panel, click **Email Templates** and select the e-mail template that you want to modify.
 1. To customize each template, click the text in the body of the template.
 You can insert variables in the text by clicking the appropriate icons as shown in the snapshot.
 Mouse over each icon to view the names and apply it to the template.
 1. After making changes to the template, click **Save**.